 Immediately after unpacking, I could not smell any strange or artificial odor.
 Bamboo is, unlike plastic, free from pesticides or chemicals of any kind.
 Bamboo products do not contain the harmful BPA or phthalates, either, which often give plastic bottles that strange, chemical smell and taste.
 Remove all that and you smell...nothing.

 The coffee cup is, obviously, safe for hot and cold drinks, but it's not isolated, so don't expect it to keep your coffee hot for hours.
 It also gets very, very hot, so you will need the protective sleeve that comes with the package.
 This sleeve is, like the sealing ring, made from silicone.
 I suppose there was no natural alternative.

+The packaging says that they are dishwasher safe.
 I have not tried that yet.

 I immediately fell in love with the feel of the material.
 It is incredibly soft to the touch, almost satiny.
 There are no rough edges or bumps, everything is round and smooth.